Unit 1 - Practice Quiz

 Maxwell displacement current and correction in Ampere Circuital Law Easy

-A. Time-varying magnetic field
+A. Constant magnetic field

-B. Steady flow of charges
+C. Steady flow of charges

-D. Constant magnetic field
+D. Time-varying magnetic field

 19 The correction made to Ampere's Law by Maxwell led to the prediction of: